shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 ---
 id: 35df3513-e739-4d6d-82f4-85580c58fac4
-title: Interfaces in Ruby
+title: The Power of Interfaces in Ruby
 date: 2017-01-14
 tags: programming
 image: interfaces-in-ruby.png
 ---

-Ruby is not the fastest language, nor is it the simplest language, but damn it, it is definitely one of the most fun languages.
-For someone like me, who enjoys programming maybe a bit too much, a language that puts little or no limitations on the things I can tweak feels very natural and an obvious first choice when it comes to solving complex issues.
+Ruby is not the fastest language, nor is it the simplest language, but damn it, it is definitely one of the most fun languages out there.
+For someone like me, who enjoys programming maybe a bit too much, a language that puts little or no limitations on the things I can tweak feels very natural and an obvious choice when it comes to solving complex issues.

+While I really do love the Ruby language, sometimes I find myself missing features that are available elsewhere.
+For example, lightweight threads like in Go, or easy access to memory like in C.

+Lately, I started missing _interfaces_ from Java.

 ## Interfaces